Last Updated on: 28th July 2023, 08:44 am

 While dihedrals come together to form a corner, arête form an outward point.
 Arête also have two faces, but their corner is sharp and juts out.
 Dihedrals often form a crack that climbers can use for hand holds or for placing gear while trad climbing.

-Climbers will often use heel and toe hooks to create tension while climbing an arête, while dihedrals require stemming or use of a crack to create that effect.
+Climbers will often use heel and toe hooks to create tension while climbing an arête, while dihedrals require stemming climbing or use of a crack to create that effect.
+The photos below do a good job of illustrating an arete vs dihedral out in the wild.

 How to climb a dihedral